Alonso-del-Arte/wacky-fillins/CONTRIBUTING.md

-# Contributing for Hacktoberfest 2020
+# Contributing for Hacktoberfest 2022

+This project was open to Hacktoberfest 2022 and will be open to Hacktoberfest 2023.

-I will mostly only consider pull requests for the specified issues.
+I will mostly only consider pull requests for the specified issues, or for grammar and spelling corrections.

 If there is any need for new sample stories, they should be family friendly.